Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • At 12 months from 3.6 to 4.9x10¹² / l,

-• The content of erythrocytes in the blood of children over 13 years of age corresponds to that of adults and ranges from 3.6 to 5.1x10¹² / l.
+• The content of erythrocytes in the blood of children over 13 years old corresponds to that of adults and ranges from 3.6 to 5.1x10¹² / l.

-The high content of red blood cells in the blood of newborns is explained by the fact that during intrauterine development, the child's body needs more red blood cells to ensure a normal supply of oxygen to tissues in conditions of a relatively low oxygen concentration in the mother's blood.
-Immediately after birth, a newborn baby's red blood cells begin to break down and are replaced by new red blood cells.
+The high content of red blood cells in the blood of newborn babies is explained by the fact that during intrauterine development, the baby's body needs more red blood cells in order to ensure a normal supply of oxygen to tissues in conditions of a relatively low oxygen concentration in the mother's blood.
+Immediately after birth, the red blood cells of the newborn baby begin to disintegrate and are replaced by new red blood cells.
 The increased breakdown of red blood cells in the first days after birth is the cause of the development of jaundice in newborns.

 The level of red blood cells in the blood during pregnancy

-The number of erythrocytes during pregnancy can decrease to 3.5 and even 3.0 x10¹² / l, and this is considered by many researchers to be the norm.
+The number of erythrocytes during pregnancy can decrease to 3.5 or even 3.0 x10¹² / l, and this is considered by many researchers to be the norm.

-The decrease in the number of erythrocytes in the blood during pregnancy (compared to the levels of erythrocytes in the blood of non-pregnant women) is explained, on the one hand, by dilution of the blood due to the retention of water in the body of a pregnant woman, and on the other hand, by a slight decrease in the formation of erythrocytes due to iron deficiency, which is observed in almost all pregnant women.
+The decrease in the number of erythrocytes in the blood during pregnancy (in comparison with the indicators of the content of erythrocytes in the blood of non-pregnant women) is explained, on the one hand, by the dilution of the blood due to the retention of water in the pregnant woman's body, and on the other hand, by a slight decrease in the formation of red blood cells due to lack of iron, which is observed in almost all pregnant women.

-Changes in the content of red blood cells in the blood and their interpretation
+Changes in the content of red blood cells and their interpretation

-What does an increase in the number of red blood cells mean?
+What does an increase in the number of red blood cells in the blood mean?

-An increase in the number of red blood cells per unit volume of blood is called erythrocytosis.
-In general, an increase in the content of red blood cells in the blood is observed quite rarely.
+An increase in the number of red blood cells per unit of blood volume is called erythrocytosis...
+In general, an increase in the content of red blood cells in the blood is quite rare.

-Physiological increase in erythrocytes in the blood occurs in people living in the mountains, with prolonged physical exertion in athletes, with stress, or with significant dehydration.
+Physiological increase in red blood cells occurs in people living in the mountains, with prolonged physical exertion in athletes, under stress, or with significant dehydration.

 A pathological increase in the number of red blood cells in the blood occurs when:

-• Increased production of red blood cells in the red bone marrow (with blood diseases such as erythremia); In patients with erythremia, a bright red color of the skin of the face and neck can usually be seen.
+• Increased production of red blood cells in the red bone marrow (in blood diseases such as erythremia); In patients with erythremia, a bright red coloration of the skin of the face and neck can usually be seen.

 • As a result of increased synthesis of erythropoietin in the kidneys with insufficient oxygen in the blood in diseases of the respiratory and cardiovascular systems (for example, in patients with heart failure or COPD).
-In such cases, the increase in the number of red blood cells is preceded by a long history of heart or lung disease.
+In such cases, an increase in the number of red blood cells in the blood is preceded by a long history of heart or lung disease.

 Decrease in the number of red blood cells in the blood

-The decrease in the number of red blood cells per unit volume of blood is called erythropenia.
+A decrease in the number of red blood cells per unit of blood volume is called erythropenia.

 Subscribe to our Yandex Zen channel!

-Most often observed Iron-deficiency anemia in which insufficient formation of red blood cells occurs with iron deficiency due to its insufficient intake with food (vegetarian diet), malabsorption or an increase in the body's need for iron (often during pregnancy, in children during periods of intensive growth).
+Most often observed Iron-deficiency anemia, in which insufficient formation of red blood cells occurs with a deficiency of iron due to its insufficient intake into the body with food (vegetarian diet), malabsorption or an increase in the body's need for iron (often during pregnancy, in children during periods of intensive growth).

-Against the background of iron deficiency anemia, not only a decrease in the number of red blood cells in the blood is observed, but other symptoms of this disease can also be noticed.
+Against the background of iron deficiency anemia, there is not only a decrease in the number of red blood cells in the blood, but other symptoms of this disease can also be noticed.

-Less often, a decrease in the number of red blood cells in the blood occurs with a lack of vitamin B12 or folic acid.
-In such cases, in addition to anemia, patients have gait and sensitivity disorders (tingling and pain in the arms and legs).
+Less commonly, a decrease in the number of red blood cells in the blood occurs when there is a lack of vitamin B12 or folic acid.
+In such cases, in addition to anemia, patients have disturbances in gait and sensitivity (tingling and pain in the arms and legs).

-Increased destruction of red blood cells, or hemolysis, as a reason for a decrease in the number of red blood cells in the blood, it occurs in hereditary diseases as a result of a violation of the structure of the erythrocyte membrane (microspherocytosis, ovalocytosis), hemoglobinopathies (thalassemia, sickle cell anemia); acquired causes of hemolysis - Marchiafava-Micheli disease, mechanical damage to the erythrocyte membrane (artificial heart valve, giant spleen in patients with cirrhosis), toxic damage to the erythrocyte membrane (poisonous mushrooms, snake bite, salts of heavy metals).
+Increased destruction of red blood cells, or hemolysis, as a reason for a decrease in the number of erythrocytes in the blood, it occurs in hereditary diseases as a result of a violation of the structure of the erythrocyte membrane (microspherocytosis, ovalocytosis), hemoglobinopathies (thalassemia, sickle cell anemia); acquired causes of hemolysis - Markiafava-Micheli disease, mechanical damage to the erythrocyte membrane (artificial heart valve, gigantic spleen in patients with cirrhosis), toxic damage to the erythrocyte membrane (poisonous mushrooms, snake bite, heavy metal salts).

 Nutrition with increased blood viscosity

-Blood thinning is promoted by diet and a special drinking regimen.
-You should drink at least 1.5 liters of fluid per day.
-The most useful are green tea or herbal teas (on the recommendation of the attending physician), natural vegetable and fruit juices, water.
+Diet and a special drinking regimen contribute to blood thinning.
+You should drink at least 1.5 liters of liquid per day.
+The most useful are green tea or herbal teas (as recommended by your doctor), natural vegetable and fruit juices, and water.
 It is especially recommended to drink natural juice from red grapes.
-Due to the high content of bioflavonoids, it is considered a balm for the cardiovascular system.
+Due to its high content of bioflavonoids, it is considered a balm for the cardiovascular system.

-Another important source of fat is unrefined extra virgin olive oil containing a large number of biologically active substances.
+Another important source of fat is unrefined extra virgin olive oil containing a large amount of biologically active substances.

-How to determine (thinn) blood viscosity at home
+How to determine (thin) blood viscosity at home

-We in Russia have an effective remedy: meadowsweet.
+We have an effective remedy in Russia: meadowsweet...
 Take 1 teaspoon, pour a glass of boiling water, infuse for 5 minutes.
-Drink half a glass 3-4 times a day before meals.
-Tavologa helps to improve cerebral circulation.
+Drink half a glass 3-4 times daily before meals.
+Tavologa helps precisely to improve cerebral circulation.
 This is Viktor Kosterov's recipe.
-He also suggests to use for blood thinning sweet clover (yellow).
+He also suggests using sweet clover (yellow)...
 Take 1 teaspoon per 200 ml. boiling water, leave for 10 minutes and drink 100 ml 3-4 times a day before meals.

-A person himself at home can determine whether his blood is thick or not by the following method: put on medical gloves, wipe everything with alcohol, release the 4th finger, process it with alcohol as well, pierce with a disposable sterile needle, the one used when taking blood tests.
+A person himself at home can determine whether his blood is thick or not by the following technique: put on medical gloves, wipe everything with alcohol, release the 4th finger, treat it in the same way with alcohol, pierce it with a disposable sterile needle, such as that used when taking blood tests.
 We take 2 drops of blood on the glass.
-Spread a thin layer on the glass.
-Blood tends to form a film after a while.
+Smear it with a thin layer on the glass.
+Blood tends to form a film over time.
 We look at the blood on the glass every 30 seconds.
-If this film formed after 5 minutes, then it is normal.
-If up to 5 minutes, then clotting is increased.
+If this film has formed after 5 minutes, then it is normal.
+If up to 5 minutes, then the coagulability is increased.

-The fastest way to purify the blood: suck each morning in your mouth 1 tablespoon of vegetable oil until a white transparent liquid, then spit it out, in no case swallow it.
-Removes toxins accumulated in the body overnight.
+The fastest way to cleanse the blood: Suck 1 tablespoon of vegetable oil in your mouth every morning until it becomes a white transparent liquid, then spit it out, never swallow.
+Toxins accumulated in the body overnight are eliminated.
 And so every day.
 It can be up to six months or longer.

-It is necessary to purify the blood twice a year, in spring and autumn.
-To do this, take 2 cups of honey, add 1 cup of dill + 2 liters of hot water, valerian roots 1 tablespoon, put in a thermos for a day.
+It is necessary to cleanse the blood twice a year, in spring and autumn.
+To do this, take 2 cups of honey, add 1 glass of dill + 2 liters of hot water, 1 tablespoon of valerian roots, put in a thermos for a day.
 We filter.
 We put in the refrigerator, drink 1 tablespoon three times a day until the end of the composition.

 It must be remembered that our blood is what we eat, if the food is bad, then the blood is not good.

-There is a faster way to purify blood: melt water is drunk during the day, and in the evening you need to drink 1 liter of whey.
+There is a faster way to purify blood: during the day, melt water is drunk, and in the evening you need to drink 1 liter of whey.

-You need to choose a diet that would contribute to blood thinning.
+You need to choose a diet that would help thin the blood.
 Vegetables, fruits, vegetable fats.
 Think over a set of food so that it provides the daily need for vitamins of all groups, minerals.
-For proper and complete assimilation of food, take combined food.
-People say: "horseradish and radish, onions and cabbage - dashing will not be allowed."
+For proper and complete assimilation of food, eat a food combination.
+People say: "horseradish and radish, onion and cabbage - they won't allow a dashing one."
 And the simpler our meal, the better for the body.

 If you want to be healthy, be ascetic, including in food.
-To normalize the composition of the blood you need to eat zucchini, eggplant.
+To normalize the blood composition, you need to eat zucchini, eggplant.

-Salad to take several times a week: Grate celery and apple, cut lettuce leaves, grind 2 cloves of garlic, season with olive oil, a little honey, lemon.
+Salad to be taken several times a week: Grate celery and an apple, cut the salad leaves, chop 2 cloves of garlic, season with olive oil, a little honey, lemon.
 We eat without salt.
 It greatly improves the composition of the blood.

 Eat a clove or two of garlic every day.